example42/psick/vagrant/environments/lab/README.md

 Start the PE all in one server.
 The first time, take a coffe, it.
 It will download PE tarball, install it and run puppet agent

     vagrant up puppet.lab.psick.io

-    vagrant reload puppet.lab.psick.io    # See Note 1
+    # See Note 1 to see if the following are needed:
+    # vagrant reload puppet.lab.psick.io
-    vagrant provision puppet.lab.psick.io
+    # vagrant provision puppet.lab.psick.io

-Now you should be able to access the PE console from your host.
+Vagrant should create the VM download PE installer, run the PE installation script and setup a PE console you can access from your host:

 Browse to **https://127.0.0.1:1443**
 Login: **admin**
 Password: **puppetlabs**

+#### Deployer user creation

 Now you can create a user dedicated to Puppet deployments: